ErpNetDocs/tech/modules/applications/rental/time-period-types.md

 The following examples show how the Number of Periods field is calculcated in the lease contract lines.

-Keep in mind that the hours for handing over and receiving the rental asset are not taken into account.
+Keep in mind that the hours for delivering and receiving the rental asset are not taken into account.

 #### Full Days

 - **Start Date:** July 1, 2024
 - **End Date:** July 31, 2024

-Using this setting, the field will count each day from July 1 to July 31, inclusive.

 *Number of Periods*: *31*